How to Save Money in 2026 and Beyond

 Big promises rely on everything going perfectly, which rarely (if ever) happens.

 Think about the times you might have wanted to go to the gym after work, or do a chore, or run an errand, followed a few hours later by the desire to do anything but the thing.
-You have a bad day, you have other things to do, you get tired, or don’t feel like being social.
 It’s the same with money.

-Small habits work because they help you spend less without feeling like you’re constantly missing out, and they’re much more likely to stick when your week gets busy or expensive.
-And the more you do it, the more likely it is that you’ll keep at it.
+Small habits work because they help you spend less without feeling like you’re constantly missing out, and they’re much more likely to stick if your week gets busy or expensive.
+And the more you do it, the easier it is to keep at it.

 In fact, studies have been done showing that it takes around 66 days to cement a new habit.
 Not that long in the grand scheme of things.